atlarge-research/continuum/README.md

     ssh -L 3000:192.168.ZZZ.2:3000 nodeX

     # Then, from the node where Continuum runs to the cloud controller VM
-    ssh -L 3000:192.168.100.3:3000 -i /home/matthijs/.ssh/id_rsa_continuum cloud_controller_matthijs@192.168.100.2
+    ssh -L 3000:192.168.ZZZ.2:3000 cloud_controller_ds-nX-Y@192.168.ZZZ.2 -i ~/.ssh/id_rsa_continuum
     ```
-    The first two SSH commands are similar to those you use to access the cluster, as described in section 1.3. \
+    The first two SSH commands are similar to those you use to access the cluster, as described in section 1.3.
+The last command is printed at the end of the Continuum run, see `continuum/logs/`.
+NOTE: The IP in the -L argument should end with .2, not .3 as printed by Continuum, this is a bug.
 For more information on the variables X, Y, and Z, see section 1.2.
 3. Now, you can interact with Grafana on your own computer.
 Go to `http://localhost:3000` in a browser.
 This will open the Grafana dashboard that visualizes the state of your cluster and the applications running in your cluster.
 Log in with username and password `admin`, and skip creating a new password.
 4. Go to 'dashboard' (the icon with the 4 boxes in the left navigation bar) -> manage -> default to open the available Granafa dashboards (different graphs and overviews).
 5. You can open any dashboard, such as: